"My idea of facing a fear and doing it anyway was 'if you are frightened of the sea... do what I did and learn to dive!'

 PADI IDC Staff & EFR Instructor. #308491

-Learning to dive and becoming a PADI Scuba Diving Instructor has changed me as a person, I have now got so much more confidence I can honestly say it’s been one of the best things that I’ve done in my life and I can’t thank the guys here at Diveworld enough.
+Learning to dive and becoming a PADI Scuba Diving Instructor has changed me as a person, I have now got much more confidence I can honestly say it’s been one of the best things that I’ve done in my life and I can’t thank the guys here at Diveworld enough.
 I’ve done all my training with Diveworld and they’ve made me the Instructor I am today.
-As a PADI Master Scuba Diver Trainer I love to teach people how to scuba dive and inspire them on becoming the best diver they can be there isn’t anything better than working with a student to help them master skills and seeing there success and progress as a diver .
+As a PADI IDC Staff Instructor I love to teach people how to scuba dive and inspire them on becoming the best diver they can be there isn’t anything better than working with a student to help them master skills and seeing there success and progress as a diver .

 Learning to dive with Diveworld wasn’t just becoming a diver it was also becoming part of the Diveworld family and I would recommend it to everyone."

 Mark has been and is, an inspiration to the whole team for his attitude and commitment to scuba.
-His rise to IDCS is suitable reward for the effort.
+His rise to IDCS is suitable reward for his personal dedication and effort.

 "Always loved snorkelling & swimming my first scuba experiences were the usual "try-dives" on holiday about 20 years ago.
 After a few of these it started to register that I was actually loving being underwater.

 Diveworld was my local school and I have dived with them since.
-Progression up the PADI ladder of education until reaching my current pro rating of PADI IDCS. i have been a PADI Pro for over 11 years and decided to cross to professional certification as i love the buzz of introducing new people to the underwater world.
+Progressed up the PADI ladder of education until reaching my current pro rating of PADI IDCS.
+I have been a PADI Pro for over 11 years and decided to cross to professional certification as I love the buzz of introducing new people to the underwater world.

-I am a keen sidemount diver and enjoy producing expert sideount divers as a PADI Sidemount Instructor.
+I am a keen sidemount diver and enjoy producing expert sidemount divers as a PADI Sidemount Instructor.